-- Personal Capital also offers SRI investing opportunities.
+- Empower also offers SRI investing opportunities.
 They can help you to invest in companies that are managing their environmental, social, and governance issues and they make it easy to add these options to your portfolio.
-Personal Capital will work with you to determine what investments align with your values whether you are looking for companies that value fair treatment of their employees or companies that care about environmental issues like carbon emissions.
+Empower will work with you to determine what investments align with your values whether you are looking for companies that value fair treatment of their employees or companies that care about environmental issues like carbon emissions.

 *Higher bond allocation in your portfolio decreases the percentage attributable to socially responsible ETFs.

 If you have the time to put into researching companies and products before making a purchase then by all means – do it.
 It’s all about awareness.
 The more you know about a company or product, the more confident you can feel that you are supporting a worthy company or removing your business from a corporation that doesn’t deserve it.

 Of course, it can be a challenge to find reliable information, and even when you do locate the details of a product, it can be difficult to interpret (I’m thinking of all the ingredients I can’t even pronounce when it comes to food or beauty products).

 If you want help identifying the environmental or ethical qualities of a company there are a number of different apps you can use such as Agreeable & Co or TradeMade.